JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dump(DataVector)

-We're quite proud that the definition of `DataVector`'s is so simple: it makes it easier for end-users to start contributing code to the DataFrames package.
+We're quite proud that the definition of `DataVector` is so simple: it makes it easier for end-users to start contributing code to the DataFrames package.

 # Constructing DataVector's

-Let's focus on ways that you can create new `DataVector`'s.
+Let's focus on ways that you can create new `DataVector`.
 The simplest possible constructor requires the end-user to directly specify both the underlying data values and the missingness metadata as a `BitVector`:

 	dv = DataArray([1, 2, 3], falses(3))